The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Operads, Gerstenhaber's bracket and natural ``oddness''

 \subsubsection{Weaker structures}

-Dropping the unit from the data and axioms yield the notion of a non--unital pseudo--operad.
-The distinction between pseudo or not is irrelevant in the unital case as these notions are equivalent; see \cite{MSS}.
-Dropping the $\Sn$ action and the $\Sn$ equivariance, we arrive at the definition of a {\em non--$\Sigma$} operad.
+Dropping the unit from the data and axioms yield the notion of a non-unital pseudo-operad.
+Dropping the $\Sn$ action and the $\Sn$ equivariance, we arrive at the definition of a {\em non-$\Sigma$} operad.